gajus/slonik/.README/INTERCEPTORS.md

 #### `afterQueryExecution`

-`afterQueryExecution` must return the result of the query, which will be passed down to the client.

-Use `afterQuery` to modify the query result.
+Executed after query has been executed and before rows were transformed using `transformRow`.

-Note: When query is executed using `stream`, then `afterQuery` is called with empty result set and does not affect the query result.
+Note: When query is executed using `stream`, then `afterQuery` is called with empty result set.

 #### `beforeQueryExecution`

 This function can optionally return a direct result of the query which will cause the actual query never to be executed.

+#### `beforeQueryResult`

+Executed just before the result is returned to the client.

+Use this method to capture the result that will be returned to the client.

 #### `beforeTransformQuery`